Jesus Crispin Remulla

-Jesus Crispin "Boying" Catibayan Remulla (/tl/; born March 31, 1961) is a Filipino lawyer and politician who has served as the seventh ombudsman of the Philippines since 2025.
+Jesus Crispin "Boying" Catibayan Remulla (/tl/; born March 31, 1961) is a Filipino politician and lawyer who has served as the seventh ombudsman of the Philippines since 2025.

 He previously served as a representative of Cavite from 2004 to 2013 and again from 2019 to 2022.
 While in Congress, Remulla served as deputy speaker during the 15th Congress (2010–13) and was the senior deputy majority leader in the 18th Congress (2019–22).
 In the latter role, he was an articulate opponent of ABS-CBN and was among the 70 House members who voted to reject the broadcast network's franchise renewal.
 He also served as governor of Cavite from 2016 to 2019 and a member of the provincial board from 1992 to 1995.

 He is member of the Remulla political dynasty of Cavite.
 His brother, Jonvic, is also an incumbent Cabinet member as the Secretary of the Interior and Local Government.
 His father, Juanito, was the provincial governor for fourteen years.
 His other brother, Gilbert, a former television reporter for ABS-CBN, was the representative of the 2nd district from 2001 to 2007.
 His son, Crispin Diego, succeeded him in Congress, while his other son, Francisco Gabriel, is the current governor of Cavite.

 As a broadcaster, he hosts a radio program titled "Executive Session" on DZRH.